 These almond flour blueberry muffins are packed with blueberry flavor and boast a moist crumb.
 It is super tender, packed with sweet plump blueberries, lemon juice, lemon zest and made with maple syrup.
 Lemon and blueberries are a classic pairing!

-Almond flour is naturally gluten free, gives an incredible tenderness and provide a nutrition boost in baked goods like this almond flour banana muffins or almond carrot muffins.
+Almond flour is naturally gluten free, gives an incredible tenderness and provide a nutrition boost in baked goods.

 Jump to: